LeonPatmore/pr-creator/README.md

 **Runtime**
 - `--working-dir` — where repos are cloned; default `.repos`.
 - `--log-level` — logging level; default `INFO`.

+### Workspace management
+- Workspaces live under `--working-dir` (default `.repos`); directories are auto-created per repo.
+- When `--change-id` is set, the workspace path is deterministic (`<repo>-<change_id>`) and reused across runs so the same branch can be reapplied.
+- Without `--change-id`, a fresh workspace with a random suffix is created and cleaned up after each repo finishes.
+- To start fresh, remove the working directory (e.g., `rm -rf .repos`).

 ### Example (Docker)